How do blue light-filtering screen protectors work and should you buy one?

 Best answer: Blue light filtering screen protectors use a special coating that blocks light in the 380-500 nanometer range.
-Electronics like phones use LED or OLED panels that emit light in this range to help brightness and improve clarity, but it can also reach the rear of the retina.
-Some studies claim this can be harmful, but so far there is no conclusive proof to this.
+Electronics like phones use LED or OLED panels that emit light in this range to help brightness and improve clarity, but they can also reach the rear of the retina.
+Some studies claim this can be harmful, but so far, there is no conclusive proof of this.
 What scientists and doctors do agree on, though, is that blue light can make it harder for us to get to sleep.
-To help with that, you'll need a proper screen protector.
+To help with that, you'll need to filter that blue light.

 Almost every piece of electronics you own has mechanisms to block harmful UV rays.
 But the other type of blue light — the visible and sometimes irritating light between 380 and 500nm — isn't treated the same way.
-There are two reasons why: it's not proven to be directly harmful to humans, and at the right intensity, we see this as a whitish light that makes our displays look brighter and crisper.
-While blue light might not be harmful to our eyes, it does have an effect that most experts agree upon: it can increase alertness and make it difficult to fall asleep.
+This is because, at the right intensity, we see this as a whitish light that makes our displays look brighter and crisper.
+While blue light may or may not be harmful to our eyes, it does have an effect that most experts agree upon: it can increase alertness and make it difficult to fall asleep.

 Do you need help?

-If your phone doesn't include a blue light filtering mode, you totally should invest in a blue light filtering screen protector.
-Likewise, if you really don't like the orange hue blue light blocking display modes tend to exhibit, a blue light filtering screen protector can alleviate much of the eyestrain and alertness without making the screen quite so orange.
+If your phone doesn't include a blue light filtering mode, you might want to invest in a blue light filtering screen protector.
+Likewise, if you really don't like the orange hue blue light-blocking display modes tend to exhibit, a blue light filtering screen protector can alleviate much of the eyestrain and alertness without making the screen quite so orange.
 However, it will still have a similar effect.